Nantosuelta in Celtic means “Valley of the Sun” and is a goddess of Celtic springs.

 Then a second fermentation occurs in the bottles.
 Wild yeasts are necessary to make the natural foam, it can make some turbidity.

-Sweet cider - A rich amber color with fine bubbles, and a complex nose of white flowers.
+Semi-dry cider – A rich amber color with fine bubbles, and a complex nose of white flowers.
 Harmonious palate displaying elegant aromas of candied fruit, vanilla, and caramel.

 Tasting suggestions – Pairs fantastically with foie gras, cheese, apple pie, and rich desserts.